but if you try sometimes, you just might find

 jk: oh, they believe in love. they love children... and, i don't know, it's so strange to talk about all this... they love children, they love women, they love animals, they love everything.

-mw: they love everything? then why is there so much violence? why do they
+mw: they love everything? then why is there so much violence? why do they drive, drive, drive? why do they go, go, go? why the rush?

 jk: oh, that's just lyricism. wild motorcycle rides under the moonlight... a lyrical thing. it's not so unusual.